HaTiWinter/G-SoMapper/README.md

 ## About the repository

-Efficient and accurate GPT-SoVITS dataset creation, better than official method.
+Efficient and accurate GPT-SoVITS dataset creation.

 ## What's new?